 So let’s learn to make ‘Dal Baati Churma’, and I wish you will enjoy this authentic dish I much as I do now! 🙂

 Combine the whole wheat flour, semolina and melted ghee in a deep bowl and mix well.
-Add about ¼ cup of water and knead well to make a stiff dough.
+Add about 1/4 cup of water and knead well to make a stiff dough.
 Divide the dough into 10 equal small balls.
 The shape we are making is called muthias.
-Now take a dough ball in your palm and shape in the shape of your fist and press with your fingers in the centre of each portion as shown in picture above.
+Now take a dough ball in your palm and shape in the shape of your fist and press with your fingers in the center of each portion as shown in the picture above.

-Heat the oil and fry the muthias at low heat until they are golden brown in colour from all the sides.
-Frying muthias will take long time.
+Heat the oil and fry the muthias at low heat until they are golden brown in color from all the sides.
+Frying muthias will take a long time.
 Drain on an absorbent paper and allow them to cool.
 Grind the fried dough shapes in a blender into a fine powder.

 Wash all the dals, and add to a pressure cooker.
 Add salt and 5 cups of water, turmeric powder and mix well.
 Pressure cook for 4-5 whistles.
 Allow the steam to escape before opening the lid.

 Heat the oil/ghee in a pan.
 Add the cloves, dried red chili, green cardamom, black cardamom, bay leaf, cinnamon stick, cumin seeds and asafetida.
 Sauté for a few seconds.